Your ideas are valuable!

 The claims to the idea

 We will only consider your idea after all the owners have submitted it.
-The name of the persons and the nature of their interests must be known to Agfa.
+Their names and the nature of their interests must be known to Agfa.
 If your employer has any rights to your idea, we need a written statement from him/her that enables you to continue the procedure.

 If you are younger than 18, your parents or guardian must sign the Non-Confidential Idea Submission Agreement.